 Do you want to take a vacation, but feel like you don’t have the funds to make it happen?
 You may have many more options than you think.
 There are a multitude of ways to save money on a wonderful trip: Going on a group vacation with friends or family can trim costs exponentially, and procuring affordable accommodations, such as at a hostel, can save you hundreds.
-And if you can plan your trip well in advance, you can set up a vacation fund with a high yield savings account from UFB Direct.
+And if you can plan your trip well in advance, you can set up a vacation fund with a high yield Savings Builder account from CIT Bank.

 These are all great ideas to save money on any vacation, whether you’re planning to go to Disney World with the kids, or taking a romantic vacation to Hawaii.
 However, if you’re more flexible, you could simply choose a destination known as much for its affordability as it is for its array of attractions.
 Consider the 10 best budget cities in the U.S., and you may be able to take a trip well within your means.

 1. San Antonio, TX